Dan Devine: Missouri

 Needing only a victory over Kansas to clinch a national championship, the Tigers (favored by a touchdown) instead were stunned in a 23–7 upset loss.
-After an Orange Bowl victory over Navy on January 1, 1961, Missouri finished the year ranked fifth in a season which saw upwards of four teams claim a share of the national title.
+After an Orange Bowl victory over Navy on January 1, 1961, Missouri finished the year ranked fifth.
 Kansas was later forced to forfeit two games in a vote by Big 8 schools (3–5) because the Jayhawks' Bert Coan had received impermissible benefits from Kansas booster (and Houston Oilers owner) Bud Adams and was thus voted ineligible by the Conference.
 The Big 8 chose not to vote on the issue mid-season, though it was known prior to the game.
 Missouri claims the 1960 game as a win by forfeit—thus making 1960 the only undefeated and untied season in school history.

 While never again reaching that level, Missouri maintained its strength throughout the 1960s, with Devine taking on the added duties of athletic director in 1967 after Faurot stepped down from that post.
 During his three years in the latter role, Devine made a key hire when he selected Norm Stewart to head the fortunes of the school's men's basketball squad.

 After finishing 9–1 in 1969, a season capped off with a massive 69–21 win over Kansas that saw Jayhawk coach Pepper Rodgers showing the peace sign to Devine late in the game and Devine "return half of it", Missouri faced Penn State in the 1970 Orange Bowl.
 The Nittany Lions entered the game with a 28-game winning streak and extended the string by intercepting seven Tiger passes in a 10–3 defensive battle.